camjjack/hyper-v-packer-templates/README.md

 ```

 ### Windows 11 x64 on Windows host

+This requires a modification to the hyper-v packer plugin that hasn't been merged yet.
+To make this work you need to checkout
+the `enable-tpm` branch from https://github.com/camjjack/packer-plugin-hyperv and use that instead of the default plugin.
+Then uncomment the following line in `windows.pkr.hcl`:

+    //enable_tpm                       = true

 A PowerShell build script has been created to handle build and configuration for the vagrant boxes.

 From a PowerShell command prompt in the project root: